-ASP.NET only works on Windows.
-However, ASP.NET applications can run on a variety of operating systems.
-These include Linux, MacOS, Docker, and a range of Windows versions.
+Technically speaking, ASP.NET only works on Windows.
+Microsoft has released an open source version of ASP.net calle ASP.net CORE, however, that will run on most operating systems, including Linux.
+ASP.NET applications can also run on a variety of operating systems Linux, MacOS, Docker, and a range of Windows versions.
 Currently, ASP.NET supports Windows XP, Vista SP2, Windows 7 SP1, Windows 8/8.1, and selected Windows 10 versions.

 What are the benefits of using ASP.NET?

 With ASP.NET, development can be done in multiple languages.
-This is beneficial because certain types of tasks are easier to accomplish in some languages than in others.
-Also, even if your development team is only going to code in a single language, DLLs, and other tools written in other languages can still be included.
-Web applications written in scripting languages are interpreted at run time.
+This is beneficial because certain tasks are easier to accomplish in some languages than others.
+Also, even if your development team will only code in a single language, DLLs and other tools written in other languages can still be included.
+Web applications written in scripting languages are interpreted at runtime.
 ASP.NET code is compiled, which makes it run much faster.

 What are the disadvantages of ASP.NET?

-ASP.NET only runs on Microsoft servers, so if you start down the road with it, you’ll be tied to paying for your operating system and web server forever, which is expensive.
-More, compared to more “fun” tools like Ruby on Rails or Node.js, it may be harder to find qualified ASP.NET developers, because the bulk of the talent tends to gravitate to more popular languages.
+ASP.NET primarily runs on Microsoft servers, so if you start with it, you’ll be tied to paying for your operating system and web server for a very long time, which gets expensive.
+Compared to more “fun” tools like Ruby on Rails or Node.js, it may be harder to find qualified ASP.NET developers because most talent tends to gravitate to more popular languages.

 What are the best alternatives to ASP.NET?

-Some alternative web application to ASP.NET include development frameworks available, like Ruby on Rails, Django (Python), and Zend (PHP).
-However, unlike ASP.NET, most of them require all or most programming to be done in a single language and rely on scripting rather than compiled code.
-There’s also Maverick.NET, Entity Framework, and ASP.NET MVC, an Open Source framework also made by Microsoft.
+Some alternative web application frameworks to ASP.NET include options like Ruby on Rails, Django (Python), and Zend (PHP, or hypertext preprocessor).
+However, unlike ASP.NET, most of them require all or most programming in a single language and rely on scripting rather than compiled code.
+There’s also Maverick.NET, Entity Framework, and ASP.NET MVC, an open-source framework also made by Microsoft.